-The provision for current income tax represents MCIT for AWCI and ABIGI in 20.0.
-ALPLA AMPI, ABMLHI, ABIGI and AWCI in 2019 and ALPHA, ABMLHI and ABIRC in 2018 at RCIT to other companies within the Group.
+The provision for current income tax represents MCIT for AWCI and ABIGI in 2008, ALPIA AMPI, ABMLHI, ABIGI and AWCI in 2019 and ALPHA, ABMLHI and ABIRC in 2018 and RCIT to other companies within the Group.

-For income tax purposes, full recognition is applied when more than 25% of the elling price of condominium units has been collected in the year of sale.
+For income tax purposes, full recognition is applied when more than 25% of the celling price of condominium units has been collected in the year of sale.
 Otherwise, the installment method is applied.